BlockCraftsman/Aegis-Defi-Agent/README.md

-# Aegis Protocol: DeFi AI Agent for the AI Agent Economy
+#  Aegis-Defi-Agent: DeFi AI Agent for the AI Agent Economy

 ## The AI Agent Economy is Here